Parking

 What Owners Usually Need This Scope To Solve

-- A lot and drive sequence that supports inspections and occupancy
+• A parking and circulation sequence that supports certificate of occupancy inspections and building occupancy on the owner's target date

-- Clear coordination with the surrounding site and building work
+• Clear coordination with the surrounding site and building construction so parking is complete when the owner needs it

-- One contractor managing the site-use outcome, not just the paving activity
+• One contractor managing the site-use outcome — pavement quality, drainage performance, ADA compliance — not just the paving activity

 Local Fit